ucsd-cse29/fa25/src/pa/pa2/index.md

 ## Design Questions

 1. Real password crackers try many more variations than just uppercasing and lowercasing.
 Do a little research on password cracking and suggest at least 2 other ways to vary a password to crack it.
 Describe them both, and for each, write a sentence or two about what modifications you would make to your code to implement them.
+(You don't have to actually implement them).

 2. How much working memory is needed to store all of the variables needed to execute the password cracker?
 Based on your response would you say that a password cracker is more memory-limited or is it more limited by how fast the process can run the code?